Voidfull/The-Curious-Mind/README.md

 ## Adding Posts

 Posts live in `src/data/posts-new.ts`.
-Add an object to the `posts` array:
+The markdown content files are stored in `src/data/posts/` and imported with the `?raw` suffix so they render as Markdown in the reader.

 ```ts
 import myPostContent from './posts/my-post-slug.md?raw';